The bridge where Wendy Lee Coffield was found.

 At first, it looked like a bag.
 However, after wading out to take a closer look, they saw human hair and a jacket.

-Closest locations.
+Closest Locations

-Other locations that are relatively close to this place.
+Other locations that are relatively close to this address:

-Gary Ridgway's house.
+Gary Ridgway's house

 Roughly 3 miles away.

-Serial Killer House in SeaTac, Washington, United States
+Serial Killer House in SeaTac, Washington

-The bar where Ted Bundy abducted Brenda Carol Ball.
+The bar where Ted Bundy abducted Brenda Carol Ball

 Roughly 11 miles away.

-Crime Location in Burien, Washington, United States
+Crime Location in Burien, Washington

-The street where cop killer Maurice Clemmons was shot dead.
+The street where cop killer Maurice Clemmons was shot dead

 Roughly 13 miles away.

-Place of Interest in Seattle, Washington, United States
+Place of Interest in Seattle, Washington

-Ted Bundy's parents' house.
+Ted Bundy's parents' house

 Roughly 16 miles away.

-Place of Interest in Tacoma, Washington, United States
+Place of Interest in Tacoma, Washington

 Roughly 16 miles away.

-Crime Location in Tacoma, Washington, United States
+Crime Location in Tacoma, Washington